-i) Investment tax credit
+j) Investment tax credit

-Investment tax credits are recorded as either a reduction of the cost of applicable assets or credited in the statement of loss and comprehensive loss depending on the nature of the expenditures which gave rise to the credits.
+Investment tax credits are recorded as either a reduction of the cost of applicable assets or credited in profit or loss depending on the nature of the expenditures which gave rise to the credits.
 Claims for tax credits are accrued upon the Company attaining reasonable assurance of collections from the Canada Revenue Agency.